tymyrddin/red-app/source/docs/pal/os.md

     /var/www/images/

 The application serves the images for the product catalog from this location.
-You can redirect the output from the injected command to a file in this folder, and then use the image loading URL to retrieve the contents of the file.
+It is possible to redirect the output from the injected command to a file in this folder, and then use the image loading URL to retrieve the contents of the file.

 ### Proof of Concept

 1. Use Burp Suite to intercept and modify the request that submits feedback.
 2. Modify the email parameter, changing it to: `email=||whoami>/var/www/images/output.txt||`
 3. Now use Burp Suite to intercept and modify the request that loads an image of a product.
-4. Modify the filename parameter, changing the value to the name of the file you specified for the output of the injected command: `filename=output.txt`
+4. Modify the filename parameter, changing the value to the name of the file specified for the output of the injected command: `filename=output.txt`
 5. Observe that the response contains the output from the injected command.

 ### Exploitability